rzimmerman/kal/README.md

 ## Classes and Inheritence

 Classes are defined with member `method` definitions.
 Methods are just functions that are added to the prototype of new instance objects (in other words, they are available to all instances of a class).
-The `initialize` method, if present, is used as the constructor when the `new` keyword is used. `me` (or its synonymn `this`) is used in methods to access the current instance of the class. `instanceof` checks if an object is an instance of a class.
+The `initialize` method, if present, is used as the constructor when the `new` keyword is used. `me` (or its synonym `this`) is used in methods to access the current instance of the class. `instanceof` checks if an object is an instance of a class.

 ```kal
 class Person